 Most people are reluctant to let go of their stocks when markets are crashing and are therefore stuck holding and hoping prices return to previous glory.
 We need to be realistic in the markets.
 They go up and down.
-Taking a small loss is not a problem, it allows you to preserve your capital for when the markets bottom out, and is much better than a large loss.
+Taking a small loss is much better than a large loss and is not a problem because it allows you to preserve your capital for when the markets bottom out, presenting potential buying opportunities.

 This is important to remember with the major bull markets we have been in as of late, because the markets will crash again sometime.
-When they do, this will present an excellent opportunity for the value investor to grab up deals.
+When they do, this is when value investors see opportunities.

 How to Estimate the Value of a Stock

-The next key to being able to identify the right stocks to buy is being able to correctly estimate the value of the stock.
+Another key element to being able to identify the right stocks to buy is being able to correctly estimate the value of the stock.
 This value is called intrinsic value and it is not the same as the market price you see online.

 In contrast, when the markets begin to drop the panic sets in and the pendulum swings the other way.
 The ensuing rush to sell, causing market crashes or even simple corrections, can cause stock prices to drop well below their intrinsic value.
 This is where the value investors seize their opportunities.